 Pandemic Unemployment Assistance (PUA) provides payment to workers not traditionally eligible for unemployment benefits (self-employed, independent contractors, workers with limited work history, and others) who are unable to work as a direct result of the coronavirus public health emergency.

 The NYS Office of Mental Health's Emotional Support Line provides free and confidential support, helping callers experiencing increased anxiety due to the coronavirus emergency.
 The Help Line is staffed by volunteers, including mental health professionals, who have received training in crisis counseling.

 Office of the NYS Comptroller: COVID-19 Financial Survival Toolkit for New Yorkers

 Interim Guidance on Executive Order 202.16 Requiring Face Coverings for Public and Private Employees Interacting with the Public During the COVID-19 Outbreak

 New York State is providing child care scholarships to essential workers.
 Click here for more information.

-New: Applications for the NYS COVID Rent Relief Program will open Thursday, July 16th.
+New: Applications for the NYS COVID Rent Relief Program are open.

-The Chief Administrative Judge of New York State issued a memo on Sunday, March 15, effective 5pm on Monday March 16, which states: “All eviction proceedings and pending eviction orders shall be suspended statewide until further notice." - FAQ in Eng & Esp.
+The Chief Administrative Judge of New York State issued a memo on Sunday, March 15, effective 5pm on Monday March 16, which states: “All eviction proceedings and pending eviction orders shall be suspended statewide until further notice."
+This moratorium has been extended until October 1.